abstractqqq/dsds/readme.md

 1. Infer duplicate columns, string columns hiding as dates, distribution of data in column.

-2. Remove based on the above characteristics.
+2. Remove based on the above (less trivial) characteristics.

 ## EDA Transformation